The principal sources of financing for project companies are:

 Priority in mortgages is determined by the order of registration.
 Parties to a financing agreement may agree to create a mortgage having different priorities, in which case the priority of the mortgage will be determined by the order of registration.

 Meanwhile, if a debtor is declared bankrupt, security interests that are contractually subordinated will become invalid and the security interests may be enforced pursuant to the bankruptcy laws of Korea.
 However, any “turnover subordination” provision agreed amongst lenders – under which a subordinated lender agrees to turn over to the senior lender any amount the subordinated lender has received – will likely be upheld as a valid and enforceable provision.

-Under the Act on Public-Private Partnerships in Infrastructure, a foreign company may also become a project company.
+Under the PPP Act, a foreign company may also become a project company.
 However, for certain projects, the competent governmental agency or local government may require that the project developer and the investor be an entity organised under Korean law, in which case it is possible for a foreign company to be disqualified from becoming a project developer.

-Project companies are established in the form of a jusik hoesa (joint-stock company) for which investors have limited liability.
-Broadly, the investors in project companies consist of:
+Project companies are established in the form of a jusik hoesa (joint stock company) for which investors have limited liability.
+Broadly speaking, the investors in project companies consist of:

 Under the Debtor Rehabilitation and Bankruptcy Law (DRBL) of Korea, there are two major insolvency proceedings: bankruptcy proceedings and rehabilitation proceedings.